Density of Binary Disc Packings: The 9 Compact Packings: Parameters of the edge potential

 \section{Parameters of the edge potential}

-Let us briefly explain how we chose the constants $l_{xy}$ and $q_{xy}$ in Prop.~\ref{prop:local}.
-The rule of thumb (which could perhaps be made rigorous) is that if the local inequality works for the triangles with only one pair of discs which are not tangent, then it seems to work for any triangle.
+The rule of thumb (which could perhaps be made rigorous) used to choose the constants $l_e$ and $q_e$ in Prop.~\ref{prop:local} (Tab.~\ref{tab:LQ}) is that if the local inequality works for the triangles with only one pair of discs which are not tangent, then it seems to work for any triangle.
 We thus consider triangles $T$ with circles of size $x$ and $y$ centered on the endpoints of an edge $e$ and vary the length of $e$, as in Fig.~\ref{fig:plot}.
-Then: \begin{enumerate} \item we choose $l_{xy}$ close to the length for which $d_e(T)$ changes its sign; \item we choose $q_{xy}$ so that $U(T)$ is slightly less than $E(T)$ when $T$ is stretched. \end{enumerate} This is the way we defined the constants in Tab.~\ref{tab:LQ}.
+We first fixed $l_e$ close to the length for which $d_e(T)$ changes its sign, then fixed $q_e$ so that $U(T)$ is slightly less than $E(T)$ when $T$ is stretched.

-\paragraph{Acknowledgments.} We thank Stef Graillat for useful discussions about computing the support disc radius with interval arithmetic.
+\paragraph{Acknowledgments.} We thank Stef Graillat for useful discussions about computing the support disc radius with interval arithmetic when $A$ contains $0$ (Appendix~\ref{sec:support_disc}).
+We thank Daria Pchelina for pointing us the necessity of the condition \eqref{eq:mq_for_capping} page~\pageref{eq:mq_for_capping}.
+We thank the referee of the first version of this paper.